steve-districtm-ca/districtm-and-appnexus-demands/README.md

 # Overview

-The `districtmDmxAdapter` module allows publishers to include DMX Exchange demand using Prebid 1.0+.
+The `districtmDMXAppnexusMixAdapter` module allows publishers to include DMX Exchange demand using Prebid 1.0+.

 ## Attributes